geek-cookbook/geek-cookbook/manuscript/review/immich.md

   <figcaption>Immich vs Photoprism</figcaption>
 </figure>

 Conclusion: For my secondary-backup use-case, Immich (*even in its current pre-production buggy state*) is perfectly fine.
-The mobile app is beautiful (*if a little buggy*), and I do appreciate the cheeky "google photos" theming / styling.
+The mobile app is beautiful (*if a little buggy*), and I do appreciate the cheeky "Google Photos" theming / styling.
 I think it'll appeal to a lot of Google Photos refugees for this reason alone.

 ### Google Photos

 OK, obviously one is self-hosted, and the other is not.
-This massive differenec aside, again for my use-case, the other feature differences are:
+This massive difference aside, again for my use-case, the other feature differences are:

 <figure markdown>
 | Feature | Immich      | Google Photos |